ashutoshvarma/pyxpdf/README.md

 ```
 pip install git+https://github.com/ashutoshvarma/pyxpdf@master
 ```
+### Note (Windows):-
+To build this in windows you will need Visual C++ compiler which you can get by installing [Visual Studio Build Tools](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019)

 ## License
 `pyxpdf` is licensed under the GNU General Public License (GPL), version 3.
 See the [LICENSE](https://github.com/ashutoshvarma/pyxpdf/blob/master/LICENSE)